Does a Paid Suspension Constitute Constructive Dismissal?

-Constructive dismissal claims are established by proving that a fundamental change in employment has occurred (i.e., working conditions, duties and compensation).
-Most notably, a recent court ruling established a paid (non-disciplinary) suspension can constitute constrictive dismissal.
+Constructive dismissal claims are established by proving that a fundamental change in employment has occurred (i.e., working conditions, duties, and compensation).
+Most notably, a recent court ruling established a paid suspension or a (non-disciplinary suspension) can constitute constructive dismissal.

 In Potter v.
 New Brunswick Legal Aid Services Commission, Mr. Potter went on sick leave before the employer completed negotiations to end his contract.
 During sick leave, the employer recommended that his employment be terminated for cause.
 Subsequently, Mr. Potter was advised not to return to work and was suspended indefinitely without pay.
 As a result, he began litigation.

 It is a normal practice that an employee has an obligation to meet a two (2) part test to prove constructive dismissal:

 - To prove that there was a breach of contract; and